tomheno/docs/source/docs/resources.md

 public static $model = Customer::class;
 ```

 A label for this resource is generated based on the name of the resource's model.
 It's used the navigation menu and to display breadcrumbs.
-You may customise it using the static `$label` property:
+You may customize it using the static `$label` property:

 ```php
 public static $label = 'customer';